austinlake04/roman_photo_z/README.md

 Aside from when you initially clone the repository, please use the following script upon opening a new shell to configure the environment:

 `source env.sh`

+## Modeling

+To compute models using the provide code, please refer to `src/roman_photo_z/model.py`.
+This file contains functions to compute fluxes and magnitudes of observed spectra.